Amulya-36/E-Commerce-Cart/README.md

 # E-Commerce-
-An e-commerce cart is a digital tool that allows customers to select, review, and manage items for purchase before checkout.
+An E-commerce cart is a digital tool that allows customers to select, review, and manage items for purchase before checkout.